jaseknighter/semiconductor/README.md

 norns ensemble script

+## background
-this script was written to support the creation of irl norns ensembles, providing players a way of "conducting" a performance in a non-hierarchical manner.
+this script was written to support the creation of physically gathered together norns ensembles, providing players a way of "conducting" a performance in a non-hierarchical manner.

+it occurred to me that a whole lot of music performance involves control. also, and conversely, there has been a lot of music concerned more with giving up control to a machine with the development of generative music and instruments inspired by chaos (blippoo box and wing pinger, for example). this script is meant to promote a somewhat different approach, where a performance is built around performers in immediate physical proximity to one another giving up control to each other as a performative strategy.

+## how does it work?
-using this mod, players register their norns with an arbitrarily selected "host" which then broadcasts each registration with all the other devices.
+using this mod, players gather together and connect their norns to the same network. then, they register their norns with an arbitrarily selected "host" which then broadcasts each registration with all the other devices.

-the registered norns can then see what scripts the other norns have currently loaded and select a script to conduct.
+once registered, each norns can then see what scripts the other norns have currently loaded and then select parameters from one or more registered script to "conduct."

-once a script has been selected, its parameters appear in the mod menu and can be controlled just as if the script was running on the norns locally.
+the remote parameters that appear in this mod may be controlled (more or less) just as if the script was running on the norns locally.

+the mod also includes macro param features so multiple params on multiple norns can be mapped and controlled from a single macro param set by the mod.

 ## instructions